-Editor(s): Christabelle Sethna, Gayle Davis
+Editor(s): Christabelle Sethna, and Gayle Davis

 Johns Hopkins University Press, Baltimore, 2019, pp. 360